 A study of accounting for merchandising, notes payable, notes receivable, valuation of receivables and equipment and valuation of inventories in a manual and computerized environment.
 Three lecture hours per week.

 ACNT 1304 Introduction to Accounting II

 Introduction to utilizing the computer in maintaining accounting records with primary emphasis on a general ledger package.
 One lecture hour, two lab hours per week.
-Credit: 3 semester hours Prerequisite: ACNT 1303

 ACNT 1311 Introduction to Computerized Accounting